mdn/content/files/en-us/learn/server-side/apache_configuration_htaccess/index.md

 ## Remove the `X-Powered-By` response header

-Some frameworks like PHP and ASP.NET set an `X-Powered-By` header that contains information about them (e.g.: their name, version number)
+Some frameworks like PHP and ASP.NET set an `X-Powered-By` header that contains information about them (e.g., their name, version number)

 This header doesn't provide any value, and in some cases, the information it provides can expose vulnerabilities